My Traeger Smoked Pork Ribs are currently #1 on my favorite grill recipes list. These aren’t quick, but they ARE easy.

-My Traeger Grilled Pork Ribs leaped immediately to #1 on my favorite grill recipes list.
-These aren’t quick, but they ARE easy.
-These pork ribs are seasoned with a dry rub, slow smoked for 5 hours, coated with dark brown sugar and cooked with a bottle of hard apple cider to braise for 4 hours, and then gets cooked uncovered right on the grill grates for another hour coated with your favorite barbecue sauce.
+Pork ribs are seasoned with a dry rub, slow-smoked for 5 hours, coated with dark brown sugar and cooked with a bottle of hard apple cider to braise for 4 hours, and then get cooked uncovered right on the grill grates for another hour coated with your favorite barbecue sauce.
 You’ll never have a better pork rib.

 Is there anybody out there that is a HUGE fan of BBQ ribs like I am?
 You need to do yourself a favor and make these delicious ribs.
 These are the kind of ribs that fall off the bone.
 I don’t know about you, but I like tender meat.

 This is the perfect meal to make when you know you’re having a crowd over, and you don’t want to be hovering over the meal while everyone is around.
 My Traeger Grilled Pork Ribs do take a long time to make, but they are totally worth it!